kadena-community/kadena.js/packages/apps/docs/src/pages/quick-start.md

 To create keys in your Chainweaver wallet:

-1. Click **Keys** in the navigation panel.
+1. Click **Keys** in the Chainweaver navigation panel.

    You'll see that a public key has already been generated for your account.
    The secret key for this account is the information that can only be recovered using the 12-word recovery phrase.
    You can create additional public keys for signing transactions by clicking **Generate Key**.
    However, any additional public keys you generate are still associated with the same secret key and recovery phrase.
+   For this tutorial, you can use the public key that was generated for you.

 2. Click **Add k: Account**.

    Under Balance (KDA), notice that the account displays **Does not exist**.
    In Kadena, keys are used to sign transactions but they don't hold funds to pay transaction fees.
-   Keys must be linked to an account that holds funds before you can use them to sign transactions.
+   Keys must be linked to an authorization account—a guardian or guard—that holds funds and identifies who can sign transactions and transfer funds.

 ## Fund your account

 Right now, you have an empty wallet.
 The next step is to fund your account so you can pay transaction fees.
-You can fund the account from a pre-installed development network account called `sender00`.
+You can fund the account from a predefined development network account called `sender00`.
+To simplify the process for this tutorial, you can use scripts located in the `getting-started` repository.

+To fund your account:

 1. Open a terminal shell on your computer.